 Kathleen Rand, whose father Wolf Rand was the passenger who successfully filed suit against the shipping company, forcing the vessel to remain in port until the conflict was resolved.

-Stephen Morewitz, the leading world expert on the Quanza story, whose grandparents’ Norfolk, Virginia law firm of Morewitz & Morewitz was hired by Wolf Rand and successfully litigated the case.
+Stephen Morewitz, the leading world expert on the Quanza story, whose grandparents’ Newport News, Virginia law firm of Morewitz & Morewitz was hired by Wolf Rand and successfully litigated the case.

 Significance of the story:

 According to Michael Dobbs, “The Quanza incident is a timely reminder that individuals make a difference.
 Without visas supplied by the Portuguese diplomat Aristides de Sousa Mendes, many of the Jewish passengers on board the Quanza might well have been stranded in Nazi-occupied Europe.
 Without the legal brilliance of a maritime lawyer named Jacob Morewitz, the ship would have been obliged to sail back to Europe.
 Without the intervention of First Lady Eleanor Roosevelt, the passengers would not have been permitted to land.
 It took three people, from entirely different backgrounds, to save dozens of lives that might otherwise have been lost.”